 Compression therapy is also used to reduce tensions in the muscle after an intensive workout session.
 Most professional athletes today undergo a compression therapy at almost every break during a game.
 This is because the treatment makes the leg feel lighter and cure muscle soreness, which in turn leads to an increase in performance during a game.

-Compression therapy is not just for those experiencing pains in the joints due to arthritis as most people commonly believe.
-The treatment is for everyone.
-It can cure aches in different parts of the body.
+Compression therapy is for everyone, not just athletes and those experiencing joint pains from arthritis.
 It can also be used before and after an intensive workout session to improve performance by increasing the drainage of toxins such as lactic acids and minimize blood pooling during the exercise session.

 How often should you go for compression therapy?